Darxo/Hardened/README.md

 - **Warbow** now has a Weight of 8 (up from 6) and +2 Fatigue Cost for its weapon skills
 - **Warbrand** now deals 65-75 damage (up from 50-75), has a Armor Penetration of 30% (up from 20%), a Weight of 12 (up from 10), +0% Headshot Chance (down from +5%) and costs 2600 Crowns (up from 1600).
 It loses **Split** and gains **Riposte**.
 Its skills no longer have a custom cost
 - **Warfork** now has a Weight of 14 (up from 12) and costs 400 Crowns (down from 600)
+- **Wooden Stick** no longer has any Fatigue discount on its skills
 - **Wonky Bow** now deals 30-45 damage (down from 30-50) a Range of 6 (down from 7), 0% Hitchance bonus (up from -10%) and costs 150 Crowns (up from 100)
 - **Woodcutters Axe** now deals 35-60 damage (down from 35-70)
 - **Zweihander** lose **Split Shield**.
 It now has 6 Reach (down from 7) and +10% Headshot Chance (up from +5%)